-This week I’ve been testing Neuro Rest, an over the counter sleep aid that’s made in the UK.
+This week I’ve been testing Neuro Rest, an over the counter sleep aid that’s made in the United Kingdom.

 It follows the growing trend of making non-prescription sleep aids with a wide range of ingredients.

 On paper, they always sound impressive, but the important question is whether they actually work or not.

 And because Neuro Rest is marketed as a food supplement, it falls into the grey area of not requiring the stricter regulation of pharmaceutical sleeping pills.

 In this review, I’ll be describing how well it worked for me, and taking a closer look at the interesting combination of ingredients.

 The instructions tell you to take 1 capsule of Neuro Rest per night for the first 4 nights, 30 minutes before going to sleep.